kth-cdate-courses/DA150X/README.md

 0. Once per session run `just source`, copy the command and run it in your shell.
 This will link the emsdk to your shell.
 1. Build system `just build`
 2. Run `just start`

+# Credits

+Algorithms used in this project are derived from https://github.com/Sable/Ostrich